matthewlmcclure/lade/README.md

 ## Known Issues

-* MlmGroc is a temporary name.
-* I'm still taking groc apart, and there will be more work ahead to put it back together.
-* MlmGroc's own documentation produces many small partial Markdown files.
+* Lade's own documentation produces many small partial Markdown files.
 It seems more desirable that it could assemble fragments from many places in the source code into a given Markdown file so that the resulting extracted documentation could be used easily without